userdw/Arduino_Maker_Kit/05_Ambient_Light_Monitoring/README.md

 <img src="/images/Ambient_Light_Monitoring.png" height="400">

 ### In this project you will need:
-* Arduino 101 (1),
+* DT-AVR UNO R3 (1),
 * I/O Expansion Shield (1),
 * LED Module (1),
 * LDR Sensor (1).

 ### Assemble the modules following these steps:
-1. Plug the I/O Expansion Shield to the top of Arduino 101,
+1. Plug the I/O Expansion Shield to the top of DT-AVR UNO R3,
 2. Plug the LED Module to the header on the I/O Expansion Shield labelled **9**,
 3. Plug the LDR Sensor to the header on the I/O Expansion Shield labelled **A0**,
-4. Upload the [Ambient_Light_Monitoring](/05_Ambient_Light_Monitoring/Ambient_Light_Monitoring) code into Arduino 101.
+4. Upload the [Ambient_Light_Monitoring](/05_Ambient_Light_Monitoring/Ambient_Light_Monitoring) code into DT-AVR UNO R3.

-Once you turn on the Arduino 101, it will enter calibration mode for about 3 seconds.
+Once you turn on the DT-AVR UNO R3, it will enter calibration mode for about 3 seconds.
 Cover the LDR Sensor with your finger to determine the lowest brightness, and uncover the LDR Sensor to determine the highest brightness.
 Be careful of shadows.
 If there are no mistakes, LED Module will gets brighter when the ambient light gets dimmer.
 On the contrary, LED Module will gets dimmer when the ambient light gets brighter.

 # [BAHASA INDONESIA] Proyek 5: Ambient Light Monitoring